 (3) The records of the Zoning Board of Appeals shall include the reasons for these findings above to be made before a special exception may be granted.
 The Zoning Board of Appeals shall attach such conditions and safeguards and shall have inspection rights as are necessary to ensure continued compliance with the terms of the special exception.

-(4) A special exception approval, pursuant to the provisions of § 177-49, as amended, shall not be required for a person to conduct a home occupation in the dwelling unit which such person occupies as his or her principal residence, provided that there are no nonresident employees; there are no visits to the subject dwelling or unit by clients and/or customers; there is/are no sign(s); and the home occupation otherwise complies with the requirements of Subsection (1)(a)[2] through [6], above, as amended, except that a cottage food operation licensed through the State Department of Consumer Protection shall be exempt from Subsection (1)(a)[5], above.
-Notwithstanding the provisions of this Subsection of § 177-49, if the Zoning Enforcement Officer determines that the proposed use may violate the provisions of Subsection (2), above, he or she shall notify the applicant of such determination and require the applicant to file an application for a special exception with the Zoning Board of Appeals.
+177-49, if the Zoning Enforcement Officer determines that the proposed use may violate the provisions of Subsection (2), above, he or she shall notify the applicant of such determination and require the applicant to file an application for a special exception with the Zoning Board of Appeals.
 All persons desiring to conduct a home occupation under this Subsection (4) shall be required, prior to conducting such home occupation, to obtain a one-time zoning permit from the Zoning Enforcement Officer of the Town of West Hartford and pay the necessary fees established therefor.
 Said permit shall be subject to renewal or amendment only if there is a substantial change in the nature or level of activity being performed pursuant thereto.

-(5) Any home occupation approved prior to the effective date of these amendments shall not be invalidated by these amendments and shall be reviewed for a determination of renewal in accordance with the standards applicable at the time of the original approval; provided, however, that an applicant for renewal may, at his or her discretion, choose to be reviewed in accordance with the standards of this Subsection C.
+(5) Any home occupation approved prior to the effective date of these amendments shall not be invalidated by these amendments and shall be reviewed for a determination of renewal in accordance with the standards applicable at the time of the original approval; provided, however, that an applicant for renewal may, at his or her discretion, choose to be reviewed in accordance with the standards of this Subsection